Michiko & Hatchin: Release

 The series was produced by Manglobe and directed by Sayo Yamamoto, her first directorial work.
 The character designs were provided by Hiroshi Shimizu, with Shigeto Koyama designing Michiko's bike and Mariko Yamagami and Shōgo Yamazaki in charge of character fashion design.
 It was broadcast for 22 episodes on Fuji TV's (Noise) programming block from 16 October 2008 to 19 March 2009.
-The opening theme is "Paraíso" ("Paradise") by Soil & "Pimp" Sessions and the ending theme is "Best Friend" (ベストフレンド, Besuto Furendo) by Karutetto; the ending theme for the final episode is "Nada pode me parar agora" ("Nothing Can Stop Me Now"), performed by Aurea Martins.
+The opening theme is "Paraíso" ("Paradise") by Soil & "Pimp" Sessions, while the ending theme in the first 21 episodes is "Best Friend" (ベストフレンド, Besuto Furendo) by Karutetto; the ending theme for the final episode is "Nada Pode Me Parar Agora" ("Nothing Can Stop Me Now"), performed by Aurea Martins.

 Vitello Productions and GONG produced an English dub pilot of the anime under the title Finding Paradiso, which was later used as the title for the French dub.
 The anime was later licensed by Funimation in North America, which produced its own English dub.
 The series aired on Funimation Channel in North America in November 2013, and on Adult Swim's Toonami programming block from June to December 2015.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.